Kitware/trame/README.md

 # trame: simple, powerful, innovative

-**trame** lets one weave together open-source components into bespoke visual analytics applications easily.
+**trame** -  weave together open-source components into bespoke visual analytics applications easily.

 **trame** is French for
 - the core that ties things together